 24. University of South Dakota – Vermillion, South Dakota

-As of 2014, out-of-staters enrolling at the University of South Dakota benefit from a “reduced” tuition and fees price of $10,794 – almost bang on the overall 2012-13 national average, and half of what non-residents paid elsewhere that academic year.
+As of 2020, out-of-staters enrolling at the University of South Dakota benefit from a “reduced” tuition and fees price of $12,807 – almost half of the overall 2019-20 national average, and half of what non-residents paid elsewhere that academic year.
 With academic costs comfortably covered, learners can invest their dollars playing in the Vermillion school’s impressive natural surroundings, which, incidentally, are taken advantage of by the school’s Outdoors Club.
 The group’s activities include trap shooting, hiking and, during the colder months, snow tubing in Sioux Falls’ Great Bear Recreation Park.
 The outdoors can also be enjoyed independently; just 15 minutes’ drive from campus, for example, is Clay County Park.
 Located on a stretch of the Missouri National Recreational River, its 34 acres offer ample opportunities for walking, horse riding and wildlife watching, and visitors are welcome to camp overnight.